 The hard-wiring that makes individuals better abstainers also drives them naturally toward an extremist personality.

-This means I can’t have just one slice of pizza, I want the whole pie.
+I can’t have just one slice of pizza, I want the whole pie.

 I know there are some of you out there who are the same way.
 Sure, the activities you deem important enough to commit yourself to might be different than my examples, but the fundamental idea is the same: